 The Mediterranean lifestyle is to thank for Greek men being incredibly social creatures.
 In the UK, people tend to live for the weekend.
 In Greece however, it is not uncommon to go out with friends every day of the week.

-Even on random weeknights, coffee shops will be filled with friends catching up over freddo cappuccinos at 10 pm, and most restaurants and tavernas are open until as late as 2 am.
-In this regard, dating a laid back social Greek can feel like a breath of fresh air!
+Even on random weeknights, coffee shops will be filled with friends catching up over Greek coffee and Freddo cappuccinos at 10 pm, and most restaurants and tavernas are open until as late as 2 am.
+In this regard, dating a laid-back social Greek can feel like a breath of fresh air!

 If you find yourself dating a Greek man, beware that you will always be the “other woman”.
 You will always play second fiddle… to his mother!

 The relationship that Greek men have with their mothers is almost disturbing in terms of dependency.
 It is likely that your man’s mother will run around after him and spoil him rotten as if he is a baby – even when he is a “baby” that is over 30 years old!

 Expect to overhear emotional phone calls between him and his mother while you are together.
 “You’re with her aren’t you?” she huffs in Greek.
 (Or you know, something to that effect, you son-stealing malaka!)

 Tantrums will be thrown if she feels he is spending more time with you than with her.
 As your relationship gets more serious, she is likely to be monitoring your treatment of her son like a hawk.

 People all over the world are often proud of their country and their cultural heritage.
 In Greece especially, there is a great sense of pride in being Greek.
 Cultural and religious (Orthodox) traditions are an important part of Greek culture.